 Students demonstrating college-level learning through experience may be able to obtain equivalency credits applicable to a degree.
 These credits may or may not be transferable to other colleges.
 Methods of demonstrating prior experiential learning include portfolio development or special examination by department.

-For further information about policies and procedures on assessment of prior experiential learning, visit the ACCEL admissions website.
+For further information about policies and procedures on assessment of prior experiential learning, visit the Accelerated Programs for Adults admissions website.